mrl5/private-wiki/pop-framework-fairy-tale.md

 A long time ago in a galaxy far, far away Unix was born ...

-There is a legend about Grand Master Peter H. Salus and his version of Unix
+There is a history about Grand Master Peter H. Salus and his version of *Unix Philosophy*:

-Philosophy:
+> Write programs that do one thing and do it well.

-> * Write programs that do one thing and do it well
+> Write programs to work together.
-> * Write programs to work together
+> Write programs to handle text streams, because that is a universal interface.

-> * Write programs to handle text streams, because that is a universal interface
+*But the hearts of men are easily corrupted ...* **O**bject **O**riented **P**rogramming was born. *Some things that should not have been forgotten were lost* ... *History about __Unix Philosophy__ became legend, legend became myth ...*

-Later **O**bject **O**riented **P**rogramming was born.
-However after OOP glory days the rise of the Web, SaaS, and Open Source was to begun ...
+Until when chance came: the rise of the Web, SaaS, and Open Source

 The time for **P**lugin **O**riented **P**rogramming has come.
-Grand Master Thomas S Hatch once said:
+Grand Master Thomas S Hatch said:

-> * Write programs that do one thing and do it well
+> Write programs that do one thing and do it well.
-> * Write programs to work together
+> Write programs to work together.
-> * Write programs to expose interfaces that can be easily merged together
+> Write programs to expose interfaces that can be easily merged together.

 ## Table of contents